Shopping cart saved!

 Unfortunately, representing clients charged with serious sex offenses means that it is only a matter of time before a post-conviction claim is brought against you.
 That is because these cases often result in long sentences and the longer the sentence the more likely a post-conviction petition will be filed.
 This presentation will help prepare you for that process.
 Jason will try to answer many common questions that arise like: Can I turn over my client’s entire file to the Oregon Department of Justice (DOJ) when a client files a post-conviction claim against me?
 Has my client waived privilege in whole or in part by filing a petition?
 Should I speak with my client’s post-conviction counsel about what happened?
 Should I sign a declaration prepared for me by DOJ?
 Does DOJ represent my interests?

-4:15 Litigating a Motion to Sever
+4:15 Litigating a Motion to Sever: Fighting Back Against Improper Joinder

 Sara Werboff, OPDC Appellate Division